dhibbin/LexiSelect/docs/daily logs/week1/Monday July 1.md

 - Took roughly 20 mins
 - Only took so long due to setting up a new GitHub account for professional work
 - Also due to MacOS being weird about removing extensions from files
+- Selected Apache 2.0 license since it seemed to be the most suitable for the project

 Create wireframe in Keynote
 - Took roughy 1.5 hours